Note: this blog was originally published on September 2, 2022.

-Gremlin provides a set of pre-built reliability tests that you can run on your services.
-We designed these tests to validate resilience against common failure modes and ensure your services met best practices for reliability.
-In this blog, we explain why you should run these tests and how they can paint a picture of the reliability of your services.
+Gremlin provides pre-built reliability tests designed to validate resilience against common failure modes and ensure your services meet reliability best practices.
+In this blog, we explain why you should run these tests and how they can help assess your services' reliability.

 Testing the reliability of cloud-native distributed systems